techlahoma/board_meetings/2016/09_september.md

         - http://www.meetup.com/pro/
         - spreadsheet showing my math: http://goo.gl/d6uvp7
      - Jesse and Jessica have a phone call scheduled with Meetup on 09/26 at 1:30 pm to learn about their [Meetup Pro plan](http://www.meetup.com/pro/)
+     - Luke accidentally already had a phone call with Meetup (apparently I scheduled this months ago and forgot?)
+        - Everything they said lines up with what Jessica put in the spreadsheet; I added a comment
 * OK Coders + Techlahoma SurveyMonkey Survey (Luke)
+   - SurveyMonkey un-responsive about Pro account for non-profit :(
+   - Anyone have another survey platform we might like for Techlahoma?
+Just Google Forms?
 * Tulsa Public Schools Partners in Education (Luke)
    - Signed Techlahoma up for STEM support.
 E.g., showing students coding and speaking to students about coding careers
+   - Planning to tell TRSA Techlahoma (Tulsa) volunteers can do 4th Fridays @ 3pm-4pm
-* Expensify exploration (Luke)
+* Expensify exploration for group leaders to submit expense reports (Luke)
    - $9/mo./user
-     - expensers@techlahoma.org account shared via LastPass?
+     - Single expensers@techlahoma.org account shared via LastPass?
    - Reports (with custom required fields like 'Program')
      - Categories (Food/Meals, Alcohol, Travel, etc.)
      - Tags (Tulsa, TulsaWebDevs, etc.)